Fulcher History, Family Crest & Coats of Arms

-Where did the English Fulcher family come from?
-What is the English Fulcher family crest and coat of arms?
-When did the Fulcher family first arrive in the United States?
-Where did the various branches of the family go?
-What is the Fulcher family history?Fulcher is a name that was brought to England by the ancestors of the Fulcher family when they emigrated following the Norman Conquest of 1066.
+Fulcher is a name that was brought to England by the ancestors of the Fulcher family when they emigrated following the Norman Conquest of 1066.
 The name Fulcher comes from the Germanic personal name Fulcher.
 It is composed of the elements folk, which means people, and hari, which means army.

 Before the last few hundred years the English language had no fixed system of spelling rules.
 For that reason, spelling variations occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Fulcher were recorded, including Fulcher, Fulger, Fulker, Fucher, Fullager, Folker, Foucar, Foulger, Futcher, Folger, Fugler, Fuche, Fuge, Fuidge, Fudge, Foutch and many more.

-Another 89 words (6 lines of text) are included under the topic Early Fulcher Notables in all our PDF Extended History products and printed products wherever possible.
+Another 26 words (2 lines of text) are included under the topic Early Fulcher Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Fulcher family moved to Ireland, but this topic is not covered in this excerpt.
-Another 55 words(4 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 The unstable environment in England at this time caused numerous families to board ships and leave in search of opportunity and freedom from persecution abroad in places like Ireland, Australia, and particularly the New World.
 The voyage was extremely difficult, however, and only taken at great expense.
 The cramped conditions and unsanitary nature of the vessels caused many to arrive diseased and starving, not to mention destitute from the enormous cost.
 Still opportunity in the emerging nations of Canada and the United States was far greater than at home and many went on to make important contributions to the cultures of their adopted countries.
 An examination of many early immigration records reveals that people bearing the name Fulcher arrived in North America very early: